Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

-Further, for better spectral resolution of quadrupole lines required for the operation of a solid-state nuclear clock, the TA-FHG pro laser is phase locked to the radiation of a high-finesse cavity stabilized external cavity diode laser (ECDL) at 1187\,nm.
+Further, for better spectral resolution of quadrupole lines required for the operation of a solid-state nuclear clock, the TA-FHG pro laser is phase locked to the radiation of a high-finesse cavity stabilized external cavity diode laser (ECDL) at 1187\,nm which has an instability of $\approx$\,10$^{-15}$ at 1\,s.
+This allows us to narrow the VUV radiation linewidth significantly.
+Although we have not directly measured the VUV linewidth, spectral analysis suggests that it lies on the order of 10\,kHz or below.
 In both cases the scanning is provided by changing of the phase lock reference frequency.

-Measurements of the absolute VUV laser frequency are performed by referencing to a signal from the Austrian Federal Office of Metrology and Surveying (BEV), traceable to either UTC(BEV) or an Yb$^+$ single ion clock~\cite{Stuhler26}, depending on availability, delivered to the ATI via a Doppler-compensated fiber link.
+Measurements of the absolute VUV laser frequency are performed by referencing to a signal from the Austrian Federal Office of Metrology and Surveying (BEV), traceable to either an active H-maser traceable to Coordinated Universal Time (UTC) or an Yb$^+$ single ion clock~\cite{Stuhler26}, depending on availability, delivered to the ATI via a Doppler-compensated fiber link.
 The optical scheme of the laser system is described in detail in the Methods section.

 The detection chamber is designed to capture a large fraction of the fluorescence photons emitted by the Th:CaF$_2$ crystal as well as to monitor the power of the transmitted VUV laser.
 A schematic is shown in Fig.~\ref{fig:setup}.
 The Th:CaF$_2$ crystal is mounted on a three-axis vacuum translation stage used for precise alignment such that the Cherenkov radiation emitted by the crystal~\cite{Beeks:2022} and the transmitted VUV laser power is maximized.
-The fluorescence signal is spectrally resolved using a modified high numerical aperture Seya-Namioka spectrometer where the emitted light from the Th:CaF$_2$ crystal is collected by an elliptical mirror with a diameter of 13.6\,cm, focused onto a 1\,mm slit and then diffracted and refocused by a spherical concave grating.
+The fluorescence signal is spectrally resolved using a modified high numerical aperture Seya-Namioka spectrometer (HP Spectroscopy) where the emitted light from the Th:CaF$_2$ crystal is collected by an elliptical collection mirror with a diameter of 13.6\,cm, focused onto a 1\,mm slit and then diffracted and refocused by a spherical concave grating.
 Spatially resolved photon counting is performed by a CsI-coated microchannel plate (MCP) with a phosphor screen on the backside.
 The phosphorescence is finally detected using a CMOS camera.
 Additionally, a lead shield is used to protect the MCP from high energy $\gamma$-radiation.
 For absorption measurements, laser alignment, and VUV laser power measurements, a photomultiplier tube (PMT) with a CsI-coated photocathode (Hamamatsu R6835) is mounted behind the Th:CaF$_2$ crystal.